DECISIONS ALREADY MADE

 Once accepted applicant gives Hi the right to use images from the film and crew for all advertising and promotion purposes.

-Submission of film indicates applicant's intention to exhibit film at the Harlem International Film Festival.
+Submission of film indicates applicant's full intention to exhibit film at the Harlem International Film Festival.
 Once accepted, filmmaker waives the right to withdraw film from the Harlem International Film Festival.